 Well, one might ask why he or she should cut the height because the screen is transparent.
 It is not recommended to view the road solely through the windscreen on a motorcycle unlike with the cars.

 Many things can occur: 1) the screen may be dirty due to bugs and thus obscure your view, 2) during foggy conditions the screen may be opaque, thus blocking your view.
-Such cases can be a safety hazard which could land you in an accident.
+Such cases can be a safety hazard that could land you in an accident.

 Also noteworthy to the height is how the edge of the screen is designed.
 It should ideally be curvy to deflect wind over your helmet to avoid buffeting.
 With the right size, you won’t struggle with buffeting or fatigue.